noPerfection/service/INDEPENDENT.md

     Url: github.com/ahmetson/     # Custom name of the service to classify it.
     Instance: unique-id   # Unique id through this configuration
     Controllers:
-      - Name: Name        # Source controller
+      - Name: Name        # Source server
-        Type: Replier     # The type of the controller.
+        Type: Replier     # The type of the server.
         Instances:
-          - Instance: unique-controller
+          - Instance: unique-server
             Port: 8082
       - Name: pub
         Type: Publisher